Hamburg Town Board members Monday night called a temporary halt to new digital signs that flash bright colors as their messages change.

 “You’re taking a lot of traffic and you’re pushing it out on Bayview,” said Charles Ziemba, president of the Berkley Place Association.

-Reilly acknowledged the Bayview-South Park intersection is a “failing” intersection, and the apartments will not improve the situation.
-He said the rezoning is being considered by the Planning Board, which will make a recommendation to the Town Board.
+Reilly acknowledged that the Bayview-South Park intersection is a “failing” intersection and that the apartments will not improve the situation.
+He said the rezoning is being considered by the Planning Board.